nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Liposomal:** Pertaining to or involving liposomes, relevant to the delivery mechanism of cpx-351.

-### Expanded Definition and Usage\nCpx-351 represents a significant advancement in leukemia therapy, particularly due to its innovative use of liposomal encapsulation to deliver cytarabine and daunorubicin.
+### Expanded Definition and Usage:
+Cpx-351 represents a significant advancement in leukemia therapy, particularly due to its innovative use of liposomal encapsulation to deliver cytarabine and daunorubicin.
 This method not only targets the cancer cells more effectively but also significantly reduces the typical toxicities associated with these drugs.
 The precise delivery system enhances the drugs' mechanisms of action, leading to better patient outcomes in terms of survival and quality of life.
 The formulation is particularly noted for its impact on older patients with AML, a demographic that often presents with multiple comorbidities that complicate treatment with conventional chemotherapy regimens.